-There is no denying the fact that coming out of drug addiction can be very challenging.
+There is no denying that coming out of drug addiction can be very challenging.
 Relationships can sour quickly during this situation, especially between teenagers and their parents.
 Here are a few ways of dealing with it as parents.

 Teach children about living a drug-free life.

-Catch them young and impart the right type of education at the right time.
+Catch them young and impart the correct type of education at the right time.
 Tell them about the consequences of drug abuse and the kind of life they can lead if they stay away from it.
 Give them good examples.
-Most importantly, be with them and around them as they need the parents the most for guidance and direction.
+Most importantly, be with and around them as they need the parents the most for guidance and direction.

 Explain the consequences of drug and alcohol abuse